matthewfcarlson/edk2-pytool-extensions/docs/usability/using_extdep.md

 ### NuGet Dependency

 Nuget dependency is used to fetch files from a nuget feed.
 This feed can be either unauthenticated or authenticated.
 Support is done by using the nuget command line tool.
 When the ext_dep type is set to ***nuget*** the descriptor will be intrepreted as a nuget dependency.
 Nuget has a few nice features such as caching, authentication, versioning, and is platform and language agnostic.

+#### Note on Credential providers

+Many nuget packages come from authenticated streams and will need a credential provider.
+In the past, a few different solutions have been employeed and some have been included as a plugin.
+Currently, edk2-pytools does not natively supply a credential provider, though this should be relatively straightforward for someone to implement.
+The best documentation (at time of writing) is located [here](https://docs.microsoft.com/en-us/nuget/reference/extensibility/nuget-exe-credential-providers).
+One such credential provider would be the one for [Azure Artifacts](https://github.com/Microsoft/artifacts-credprovider)

 ### Web Dependency